A move away from the city presents an opportunity to build a home that interacts with nature and allow for light-filled home design.

 This playful Tiburon house that flows down a hill as easily as it renews old associations.

-The owner of Fairfax Backyard Farmer, a store specializing in homesteading products and workshops, gives advice on backyard farming.
+The owner of Fairfax Backyard Farmer gives advice on backyard farming.

 After looking in the East Bay, a San Francisco couple finds a Marin town house is the unlikely perfect home.